hlefebvr/cf-wait-deploy/README.md

 You can install it via npm using `npm install --save-dev cf-wait-deploy`

+You can also install it globally (see global documentation bellow) via npm `npm i -g cf-wait-deploy`

 This module can be used for automated testing and integration.

 # Documentation